 He just saw a headline that had something to do with transhumanism, so he's pretending that it says all the things that he normally talks about when that subject comes up, having not read the article at all.

-So, if he'd made it to the end of that opinion piece, he would have read this.
+So if he'd made it to the end of that opinion piece, he would have read this.

-As technology makes it possible to escape more of the burdens and dangers of physical existence, this class and professional divide could deepen into an existential one, with the virtual elite being served by an embodied working class.
+Quote, as technology makes it possible to escape more of the burdens and dangers of physical existence, this class and professional divide could deepen into an existential one, with the virtual elite being served by an embodied working class.

 Of course, wealth and power have always offered some insurance against life's risks.